-Who Is Archie?
-Decoding Meghan Markle and Prince Harry's Baby's Name
+The Meaning Behind the Name of Meghan and Harry's Son Archie

 by Corinne Heller | Wed., May.
 8, 2019 9:28 AM

-Meghan Markle and Prince Harry went with an unusual choice for the name of their first child, Archie.
+Meghan Markle and Prince Harry went with an unusual, non-traditional name for their first child, Archie.

-The 37-year-old Duchess of Sussex gave birth on Monday, May 6 to a baby boy and she and her husband, 34, debuted their son to the world and to Queen Elizabeth II on Wednesday, after which they revealed the child's name: Archie Harrison Mountbatten-Windsor.
+The 37-year-old Duchess of Sussex gave birth on Monday, May 6 to their baby boy and she and her husband, 34, debuted him to the world and to Queen Elizabeth II on Wednesday, after which they revealed the child's name: Archie Harrison Mountbatten-Windsor.

 Let's decode the name.